 You may purchase shares in a Fund by exchanging shares from an account in one of our other Funds, including other mutual funds managed by Shelton Capital Management which are not described in this Prospectus.
 Please see our website, call the number above, or consult your financial adviser or broker for more information.
 Such exchanges must meet the minimum amounts required for initial or subsequent investments.
 When opening an account by exchanging shares, your new account must be established with the same registration and an exchange authorization must be in effect.
-If you have an existing account with us and an exchange authorization in effect, call (800) 955- 9988 during normal business hours (8:00 a.m. to 5:00 p.m.
+If you have an existing account with us and an exchange authorization in effect, call (800) 955-9988 during normal business hours (8:00 a.m. to 5:00 p.m.
 Mountain Time, Monday-Thursday, 8:00 a.m. to 4:00 p.m., Friday) to exchange shares.
 You may also exchange shares by accessing our website at www.sheltoncap.com.
 You must complete the online access agreement in order to access your account online.
-Each exchange actually represents the sale of shares of one Fund and the purchase of shares in another, which may produce a capital gain or loss for tax purposes.
+An exchange of shares of one Fund for shares of another Fund is treated for tax purposes as the sale of shares of one Fund and the purchase of shares in the other, with the sale producing a capital gain or loss for tax purposes.
 All transactions are processed at the share price next calculated after receiving the instructions in good order (as described below), generally at the normally scheduled close of trading on the New York Stock Exchange ("NYSE"), typically 4:00 p.m.
 Eastern Time.